bgavran/autodiff/README.md

 Usually, the idea is: "lets compute forward pass, then compute gradients, put them through an optimizer and add the result to the parameters".

 This seem to be the first principles for training neural networks.
-This is how every tutorial presents it, this is how I learned it and this is probably how most people learned it.
+This is how every backpropgation tutorial presents it, this is how I learned it and this is probably how most people learned it.

 However, the [Synthetic Gradients paper](https://arxiv.org/abs/1608.05343) seems to challenge that idea.

 What they did is they broke the feedback loop of updating the parameters into several smaller feedback loops, some of which __don't have any Gradient operations in them!__ And it still works!
+Obivously, the Gradient information *is* used during the training, but it seems that a functional, efficient update can be performed with just an approximation of the Gradient.

-This obviously means that the core principles outlined above aren't really *core* principles and that there's something else going on.
+This means that the core principles outlined above aren't really *core* principles and that there's something else going on.

 #### What it means to _use an optimizer_ while training neural networks?